war/asset-loading/README.md

 	//get joints accessor
 	int joints_idx = primitive.attributes["JOINTS_0"];
 ```
-Similar to skin weights, joint indices are also a 4 component vector.
+Similar to skin weights, joint indices are also a 4-component vector.
 However, data type checks are carried out to ensure data from the correct arrays is retrieved (either unsigned byte or unsigned short):
 ```cpp

 	for(std::size_t i{}; i<joints_accessor.count; i++){